BYUCamachoLab/simphony/README.md

 majority of the documentation is generated from python docstrings written using NumPy documentation format.

+The changelogs can be found in docs/changelog/.
+There is a changelog file for each released version of the software.

 ## Tests

 Simphony uses the [pytest](https://docs.pytest.org/en/latest/) testing